The Log Window

 In addition to the Entry window, the Log window is the one other window that always opens when you first start the program, regardless of whether you had it open or not the last time the program was shut down.
 The title bar always displays the currently selected contest and the database file name.
 If the boxes in the Entry window don’t look right for the contest exchange, check the name of the contest in the title bar of the Log window to see whether you have the wrong contest selected.

 Your Log window will be similar to this one:

-- The separator bar is set at a percentage of window size.
+- By default the separator bar is set at a percentage of window size., but you can move it with the mouse.
 When shrinking the window vertically, both sections get smaller.
 After resizing the window, decide how much space to allocate to dupes by setting the separator bar.

 - The title bar gives date and time (in UTC), the selected contest and the name of the current database.